(1) What does Content request mean?

 (16) Does a request need to be very specific to a particular vendor (sub)collection?

 Not necessarily.
 It might be wise not to submit too precise requests with a very narrow scope.
-Think broad so that other institutions also feel interested by your request.
+Think broadly so that other institutions also feel interested by your request.
 For example, instead of submitting a request for the “Vendor ABC German eBook Nursing Archive Collection”, create a request for “Vendor ABC eBook Nursing Collection” and mention in the description there are language specific (German Spanish…), archive vs current, and discipline (Nursing, Veterinary, Law…) sub-collections, and ask for a general integration of ebook collections from Vendor ABC.

 (17) Do yearly KB collection requests need to be created?